Difference Between CFT and CMT

-- Its aim is to create professionals in the field of technical analysis
+- It aims to create professionals in the field of technical analysis.

-- Promoting of very high ethical and professional standards in the field of financial trading.
+- They are promoting very high ethical and professional standards in the field of financial trading.

-- Helping and guiding the candidates in gaining expertise in the professional body of financial knowledge.
+- You are helping and guiding the candidates in gaining expertise in the professional body of financial knowledge.

-- This course teaches you and gives you the ability to read various points and figures, lines and candlesticks, price perspective past present and future.
-They also learn and understand relationships between price and price patterns along with what are the trends, what do the trends mean and how to understand and draw them.
+- This course teaches you and gives you the ability to read various points and figures, lines and candlesticks, price perspective past, present, and future.
+They also learn and understand the relationships between price and price patterns and the trends, what do the trends mean, and how to understand and draw them.